nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Frequently_Asked_Questions.md

         3.1 In the kconfig menu, if the header is specified, like menu "freertos-kernel(FreeRTOSConfig.h)", the all symbols under this menu will be generated into FreeRTOSConfig.h

-        3.2 If there is no specified headers in the menu, then all systems be generated into RTE_Components.h.
+        3.2 If there is no specified headers in the menu, then all systems be generated into mcux_config.h.

         3.3 all generated config headers are generated and placed under the project root path, like boards/frdmk64f/demo_apps/hello_world.
 These headers are expected to be included